HAWinther/FML/README.md

  - SINGLE\_PRECISION\_FFTW : Use float instead of double for FFTWGrid and FFTs in general.
 FFTW needs to be compiled with float support to use this.
  - LONG\_DOUBLE\_PRECISION\_FFTW : Use long double instead of double for FFTWGrid and FFTs in general.
 FFTW needs to be compiled with long double support to use this.
- - NO\_AUTO\_MPI\_SETUP : MPI is automatically initialized and finalized in the code.
+ - NO\_AUTO\_FML\_SETUP : FML is automatically initialized and finalized in the code.
+This includes taking care of MPI and FFTW initialization.
 If you don't want this add this define.
 NB: if you use this you should know how FFTW should be initialized with MPI and/or threads to avoid issues.
- - NO\_AUTO\_FFTW\_SETUP : FFTW is automatically initialized in the code.
-If you don't want this add this define.
+You will then also *need* to call FML::init\_fml() after initializing MPI and FFTW to ensure that the few global variables we use are set.

 You will also have to provide the include path to the folder containing FML and in VPATH provide the path to the cpp files that needs to be compiled with the code.

 # Examples

-Almost every folders within FML contains examples, e.g. [FFTWGrid/example](FML/FFTWGrid/example) ; [MultigridSolver/examples](FML/MultigridSolver/examples) ; [MPIParticles/example](FM/MPIParticles/example) etc., for examples on how to use the different methods and classes.
+Almost every folders within FML contains examples, e.g. [FFTWGrid/example](https://github.com/HAWinther/FML/tree/master/FML/FFTWGrid/example) ; [MultigridSolver/examples](https://github.com/HAWinther/FML/tree/master/FML/MultigridSolver/examples) ; [MPIParticles/example](https://github.com/HAWinther/FML/tree/master/FML/MPIParticles/example) etc., for examples on how to use the different methods and classes.